shimoncohen/ComputationalBiologyAss1/README.md

 The percentage of each type in the population is a parameter decided by the user.

+### Neighbour selecting strategies

+Each person is affected by his neighbours.
+The definition of a person's neighbours is affected by two parameters:
+- wrap_aroud - A boolean value decided by the user.
+Defines the existance of 'borders' at the edge of the board.
+- neighbour selection strategy - The strategy is decided by the user and will be explained next.

+Neighbor selection strategy types:
+- ALL - All ehight adjacent cells
+- CROSS - Top, Bottom, Left and Right neighbours
+- DIAGONAL - Diagonal neighbours

 ## Running the program

 To run in CLI mode run: